Lesson 2 — How to make a sentence

 Type Example English

-subject, verb, object me li jati e baslamo I'm speaking Baslamo
+do-er, action, object me li jati e baslamo I'm speaking Baslamo

 Questions